 The COVID-19 outbreak created a new reality for public participation.
 In adherence to public health guidelines provided by the State Department of Public Health, the Applicant limited inperson meetings and used a combination of traditional and digital media tools to share information and engage with the local population.
+Despite these challenges, the Applicant still found multiple opportunities for establishing an in-person presence in the community, especially as COVID-19 related restrictions were lifted in 2021 and 2022.
 The various tools described below provided a mechanism for the Applicant to identify and address community concerns and values.